khalid-waya/locoali_demo/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+@workspace I want to adjust the widgets of my application currently. the widgets increase with the size of the screen.
+Which is good but however I want to add conditional that checks if the size is greater than the size of an IPad Air 13 inch